Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Linear perturbations in Chaplygin gas cosmology

-In this subsection, we explain the contribution of these coupling system (i.e., baryonic and Chaplygin gas) for the formation of large scale structure.
-The long wavelength mode where $\kappa \ll 1 $, and short-wavelength mode within the horizon, where $\kappa \gg 1$ are considered in the whole system to present the numerical results of density contrasts in OCG, GCG, MCG.
-From Table. \ref{tab: best-fitting parameter values} , we use the best fitting parameters values for each models. \begin{widetext} In the following Figures. \ref{fig:baryonic} - \ref{fig:baryonic1} we present the behavior of the density contrast in short- and long-wavelength modes for baryonic fluid, total and Chaplygin gas or exotic fluids with cosmological red-shift.
+In this subsection, we explain the contribution of these coupling systems (i.e., baryonic and Chaplygin gas) for the formation of large-scale structures.
+We assume the contribution of relativistic matter (radiation) is negligible for the contribution of the formation of large-scale structures today.
+The long-wavelength mode, where $\kappa \ll 1 $, and the short-wavelength mode within the horizon, where $\kappa \gg 1$ are considered in the whole system to present the numerical results of density contrasts in OCG, GCG, and MCG.
+From Tab. \ref{tab: best-fitting parameter values}, we use the values of the best-fitting parameters for each model.
+In the following, Figs. \ref{fig:baryonic} - \ref{fig:baryonic1} we present the behaviour of the density contrast in short- and long-wavelength modes for baryonic fluid, total and Chaplygin gas, or exotic fluids with cosmological red-shift.
+From the results, we observe that the amplitude of density contrast is decaying and oscillating through cosmological redshift in the short wavelength mode.
+However, in the long-wavelength mode, the amplitude of density contrast is growing through cosmological redshift and shows the significance of baryonic matter-Chaplygin gas for the formation of large scale.
+We consider the long-wavelength mode for further investigation in Sec. \ref{sigma}